 This microcredential represents a counselor's ability to utilize effective strategies for career development program planning, organization, implementation, administration, and evaluation.

 To earn this 0.5 credit microcredential, you will submit two types of evidence from the choices below and two written or video reflections to demonstrate your competency with career development planning and evaluation.
-Click Earn This Microcredential to learn more!
+Follow the requirements in the "Earning Criteria" section of this microcredential.
+This is the rubric the reviewer will use to evaluate your submissions.

 Counselors who use effective strategies for career development program planning do all of the following: